lehel-twilio/plugin-channelManagement/README.md

 npm run build
 ```

 Afterwards, you'll find in your project a `build/` folder that contains a file with the name of your plugin project.
 For example `plugin-example.js`.
 Take this file and upload it into the Assets part of your Twilio Runtime.
 There are also a couple runtime functions under `src/functions` that you'll need to use to create new Functions with under your Twilio Runtime.
 Be sure to uncheck "Check for valid Twilio signature" since authentication is being handled with a separate JWT validation call.
+In order for these functions to work, you'll want to go to your Twilio Runtime Functions Configure page to enable ACCOUNT_SID and AUTH_TOKEN, as well as enter your TWILIO_WORKSPACE_SID (from Taskrouter) and add an npm module dependency for `request 2.88.0`.